orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 solid compatibility layer.

 I've yet to find a Linux laptop I enjoy using though, so that space is currently taken by the Mac I need for building iOS apps.
-I'm writing this on a mac right now.
+I've wrote about half of this on a Mac.

 ### **Un-Social Media**